tshepang/blog/content/best topic treatment.md

 ====================

 One of the worst things than can happen to anyone is being politically oppressed.
-Here\'s a list of movies that covers that topic very well:
+Here's a list of movies that covers that topic very well:

 -   [The Lives of Others]